Why Trust OMD?

 Admissions Requirements:

-• Bachelor’s degree (with transcripts)
+• Bachelor’s degree and transcripts

 • Competitive GPA (3.0+ preferred)